cea-trust-platform/triocfd-documentation/doc/source/srcs/userGuidelines/physicalModels/MultiphaseRANS/momentum-interfacial-models.md

 If $\alpha_l < 10^{-6}$, then $f^D\times{}\alpha_l\times{}10^{-6}$.

 #### Ishii-Zuber : viscous regime and particle regime
-The model is also described in \textcite{IshiiZuber} and is implemented as:
+The model is also described in {cite:t}`IshiiZuber` and is implemented as:
 ```{code} c++
 void Frottement_interfacial_Ishii_Zuber::set_param(Param& param)
 {